top of page

 PE Days

 Welcome to Year 6.
 Year 6 is an important year in which we support the children to become independent and reflective learners in preparation for life at secondary school – and beyond!
 As well as enjoying a broad and balanced curriculum, the children work incredibly hard and take on many extra responsibilities.
 This means that our Year 6 children are fantastic role models for our younger pupils and make a valuable contribution to the wider school community.
-On this page, you will find links to our curriculum overview for the year, our current learning enquiry question, along with other useful information including home learning expectations.
+On this page, you should find links to our curriculum overview for the year, our current learning enquiry question, along with other useful information including home learning expectations.

 Outdoor Learning